Director

 Abbi is in her first year of Medicine at Dalhousie University.
 This is her fourth year working with the 3F Research Group.
 She has greatly enjoyed learning more about research in a professional and inclusive environment.
 Abbi is currently working on a project focused on co-creating a prehabilitation program for lung cancer in Indigenous populations.

 Her main tasks with the 3F Research Group involves social media and website development.
-She is a captain of the Dalhousie Track and Field team, loves to read and bake as much as possible.
+She is a captain of the Dalhousie Track and Field team, and loves to read and bake as much as she can in her free time.

 Sloan Stark